ohmyzsh/ohmyzsh/plugins/aws/README.md

 * `aws_change_access_key`: changes the AWS access key of a profile.

-* `aws-cost`: displays a quick overview of AWS costs including current month spending, cost breakdown by service, and comparison with previous periods.
+* `aws_cost`: displays a quick overview of AWS costs including current month spending, cost breakdown by service, and comparison with previous periods.

 * `aws_profiles`: lists the available profiles in the  `$AWS_CONFIG_FILE` (default: `~/.aws/config`).